 Application Applied

-Fundamentian an As at 21 December 2022, the Peard has nine (0) members, with five (E) Independent

-Explanation on As at 31 December 2022, the Board has nine (9) members, with five (5) Independent

-application of the practice Directors, one (1) Non-Executive Director and three (3) Executive Directors (including the Chairman).
-The Company has a majority of Independent Directors.
+Explanation on application of the practice As at 31 December 2024, the Board had nine (9) members, with five (5) Independent Directors and four (4) Executive Directors (including the Chairman).
+This composition ensures a majority of Independent Directors on the Board.

-The Company recognises the value of having a majority of Independent Directors on the Board as their diverse qualifications, experiences, skills and abilities to provide a 'coldeye' critical review of Management's proposals and presentations, will help the overall management of the Company and allow the Company's strong governance process to continue improving.
-As at the end of the 2023, the Board comprised of a majority of Independent Directors (as well as meeting the minimum of thirty per cent (30%) women Directors on the Board) thus meeting the recommendations of the CG Code 2021 in regard to the Board composition.
+The Company recognises the value of having a majority of Independent Directors on the Board as their diverse qualifications, experiences, skills and ability to provide a cold-eye' critical review of Management's proposals and presentations, will help the overall management of the Company and allow the Company's strong governance process to continue improving.
+As at the end of 2024, the Board comprised a majority of Independent Directors as well as met the minimum requirement for thirty per cent (30%) women Directors on the Board, thus meeting the recommendations of the CG Code 2021 in regard to Board composition.

-Explanation for
+Explanation for departure

-departure

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged
+Large companies are requ to complete the columns ired to complete the columns below.
+Non-large companies are encouraged below.

-to complete the columns

 Measure

 Timeframe